MicrosoftDocs/dataexplorer-docs/data-explorer/create-iot-hub-connection.md

 ### [Portal](#tab/portal-2)

-To remove the IoT hub connection from the Azure portal, do the following:
+To remove the IoT Hub connection from the Azure portal, do the following:

 1. Go to your cluster.
 From the left menu, select **Databases**.
 Then, select the database that contains the target table.
 1. From the left menu, select **Data connections**.
 Then, select the checkbox next to the relevant IoT Hub data connection.